Questions and Answers on Christianity

 What unifies Christianity?

-Belief in the Gospel core unifies Christianity.
+Belief and faith in the Gospel core unifies Christianity.
 Christians agree on the Gospel.

 What distinctive characteristic is Christianity to show to those outside of it?

 Jesus said that love of Christians for each other would show everyone that they were like Christ (John 13:35).
-This occurs when we live Jesus' (God's) Value System.
+This occurs when we live the value system of Jesus (the value system of God).
 (See also How should we Love God?)

 Are there other beliefs in Christianity?